 In many circumstances, people live on the poverty line or cannot work for personal reasons.

-If you are capable of working then keep looking until someone says yes.
+If you can work, keep looking until someone says yes.

-In the meantime increase your skills and abilities/education, volunteer, and continue to network.
+In the meantime, increase your skills and abilities/education, volunteer, and network.

 Do whatever it takes and get rid of feeling sorry for yourself because almost no one will care if you don’t.

-Those items above and many more are nice to have but only if you have the cash to pay for them.
+Those items above and many more are nice, but only if you can pay for them.

-This is why we choose to live a simple life however it took a while for us to understand the concept.
+This is why we choose to live a simple life.
+However, it took a while to understand the concept.

-That is the motto we live by and although you may disagree, it’s your bank account in the end that matters to you, not me.
+That is the motto we live by, and although you may disagree, your bank account matters to you, not me.

 So go ahead and be envious of what other people have.

-What I can tell you is that it won’t get you anywhere until you focus on your financial priorities.
+I can tell you that it won’t get you anywhere until you focus on your financial priorities.

 Envious About Your Happiness

-You don’t know everyone’s circumstances so this is very difficult to judge.
+You don’t know everyone’s circumstances, so judging this is very difficult.

 Besides, I would never even attempt to build my happiness on what others have or don’t have.